FinweNoldoran/Cloning/readme.md

 ### Lets Go!

 Browse for your roi and target vector sequences in their respective boxes.
 If the sequence files represent looped plasmids, keep the circular check box checked, otherwise uncheck this.
-The circular check box will force you sequence to be understood as a complete plasmid.
+The circular check box will force your sequence to be understood as a complete plasmid.

 Enter in your plasmid sequences, on the right a list of restriction enzymes with sites in your primers will appear.
 Please select the ones you wish to use.